NEONScience/NEON-Data-Skills/_posts/2014-10-29-R-Basics-Getting-Started.md

 The *result* of the operation on the right hand side of `<-` is *assigned* to an object with the name specified on the left hand side of `<-`.
 The *result* could be any type of R object, including your own functions.

+Notice that we have _nested_ one function inside of another.

 ### List All objects in the environment